 \section{Declaration of generative AI and AI-assisted technologies}

-During the preparation of this manuscript, we used OpenAI Codex CLI (model: GPT-5.2) in a limited, assistive capacity for English copy-editing and tightening of non-technical prose, and for drafting internal checklists for reproducibility and table/figure traceability.
-After using this tool, we reviewed and edited the content as needed and take full responsibility for the content of the published article.
-All experimental results, numerical findings, and conclusions reported in this manuscript were generated and verified solely by the authors using the described codebase and exported artifacts.
+During the preparation of this manuscript, the author used OpenAI Codex CLI in a limited assistive capacity for English copy-editing and tightening of non-technical prose, and for drafting reproducibility and table/figure traceability checklists.
+After using this tool, the author reviewed and edited the content as needed and takes full responsibility for the content of the published article.
+All experimental results, numerical findings, and conclusions reported in this manuscript were generated and verified solely by the author using the described codebase and exported artifacts.
 This AI tool had no role in producing data, selecting configurations, or computing metrics.